akubera/pypugjs/README.md

 *Using Django and crispy-forms as an illustrative example but the information can be generalized.*

-If you need to use templatetags, you can use Jade's syntax for rendering code:
+If you need to use templatetags, you can use PugJS's syntax for rendering code:

 ```jade
 - load crispy_forms_tags